 Everything else aside, the sound quality of the Babymoov is fantastic but the image quality is just okay.
 It doesn't seem to live up to the $200 price tag.
 The resolution is 480p at best which is okay during the day but I usually keep it pretty dark in my son's room during nap time or I monitor him at night.
 The low resolution is apparent in low light conditions.
 And though the camera has night vision, it is still disappointing.
 The trick is to get your camera close to your baby.
 There is a clip to attach it to the crib, but who really wants all those cords near your baby?
 I don't!
 Also, the wiring itself is a drawback.
 You need to position the camera fairly close to an outlet as it plugs into your wall for power.
 The wiring is one of the ways Babymoov has eliminated radio waves but in doing so they traded one problem for another.

-Babymoov sells for under $200.
+Babymoov can be found on Amazon.com (Check latest price).
 It has allowed me to keep an eye on my son while he sleeps (and sometimes while he doesn’t), and has even helped me to get him to sleep in a crib.
 However, I'm not sure that zero electromagnetic emissions is enough to overcome all of the other issues: app function, poor resolution, and issues finding a spot where I can get power that's still close to my son.
 In the end, I'm keeping it.
 Because I'm stubborn like that.
 Even though I'm keeping it, I can't put my stamp of approval on it for others.I think there are better options out there for the money.
 Unless you are seriously concerned about electromagnetic emissions, I would suggest looking elsewhere.
 Checkout our other baby monitor reviews here.